-Studio City Finance Limited (the "Company") was incorporated in the British Virgin Islands ("BVI") on September 28, 2011 and was indirectly wholly owned by Studio City International Holdings Limited ("Studio City International"), which in turn was 60% held indirectly by Melco Crown Entertainment Limited ("MCE") and 40% held indirectly by New Cotai, LLC ("New Cotai").
+Studio City Finance Limited (the "Company") was incorporated in the British Virgin Islands ("BVI") on September 28, 2011.
+The Company together with its subsidiaries (collectively referred to as the "Group") were indirectly wholly owned by Studio City International Holdings Limited ("Studio City International"), which in turn was 60% held indirectly by Melco Crown Entertainment Limited ("MCE") and 40% held directly by New Cotai, LLC ("New Cotai").
 MCE's American depository shares are traded on the NASDAQ Global Select Market in the United States of America ("U.S.") and MCE's ordinary shares are listed on the Main Board of The Stock Exchange of Hong Kong Limited in the Hong Kong Special Administrative Region of the People's Republic of China ("Hong Kong").
-New Cotai is a private company incorporated in the U.S..
+New Cotai is a private company incorporated in U.S...

-Immediately before the Reorganization as described below, the Group comprised of i) Studio City Holdings Two; ii) Studio City Developments Limited ("Studio City Services"); iv) Studio City Hospitality and Services Limited ("Studio City Hospitality"); v) Studio City Hotels Limited ("Studio City Hotels"); vi) New Cotai Entertainment, LLC ("New Cotai Entertainment"); vii) Studio City Company Limited ("Studio City Company").
+Immediately before the Reorganization as described below, the Group comprised of i) Studio City Holdings Two; ii) Studio City Developments Limited ("Studio City Developments"); iii) Studio City Services Limited ("Studio City Hospitality"); v) Studio City Hotels Limited ("Studio City Hotels"); vi) New Cotai Entertainment, LLC ("New Cotai Entertainment"); vii) Studio City Entertainment Limited ("Studio City Entertainment"); viii) Studio City Investments Limited ("Studio City Investments"); and ix) Studio City Company Limited ("Studio City Company").
 Companies of i) to vii) above are collectively referred to as the reorganization companies (the "Reorganization Companies").
-Immediately before the Reorganization as described below, Studio City Holdings Two, a company incorporated in the BVI, held 96% of Studio City Developments, Studio City Services and Studio City Hotels, companies incorporated in the Macau Special Administrative Region of the People's Republic of China ("Macau").
+Immediately before the Reorganization as described below, Studio City Holdings Two, a company incorporated in BVI, held 96% of Studio City Developments, Studio City Services and Studio City Hotels, companies incorporated in the Macau Special Administrative Region of the People's Republic of China ("Macau").
 The remaining 4% of Studio City Hotels was held directly by Studio City Company.
-Studio City Services in turn held 100% of Studio City Investment, a company incorporated in Macau.
-New Cotai Entertainment, a company incorporated in the U.S., held 99% of Studio City Entertainment, a company incorporated in Macau.
-The Company held 100% of Studio City Investments, which in turn held 100% of Studio City Company, both Studio City Investments and Studio City Entertainment were held directly by Studio City International, which also held 100% of Studio City Holdings Two and New Cotai Entertainment, and was considered the then ultimate holding company.
+Studio City Services in turn held 100% of Studio City Hospitality, a company incorporated in Macau.
+New Cotai Entertainment, a company held 100% of Studio City Investments, which in turn held 100% of Studio City Entertainment, a company incorporated in Macau.
+The Company were incorporated in BVI.
+The remaining 4% in each of Studio City Developments and Studio City Services, and 1% of Studio City Entertainment were held directly by Studio City International, which also held 100% of Studio City Holdings Two and New Cotai Entertainment, and was considered the then ultimate holding company.